luaxon/AppInnovation/Walkthrough Guide/06 Azure Search/README.md

 - Cosmos DB account should be the primary or secondary connection string from Cosmos DB, with an  AccountEndpoint and an AccountKey.
 The account determines whether data is cast as SQL API or Mongo DB API

-If the account does not appear in the list enter the following: AccountEndpoint=accountstring;AccountKey=accountkey

 - Database is an existing database from the account.

 - Collection is a container of documents.
 Documents must exist in order for import to succeed.